Configure8inc/c8-helm-repository/helm-charts/c8/README.md

 2. A user with sufficient cluster access privileges to install the C8 app.
 3. The [Helm Package Manager](https://helm.sh/).
 4. A token provided by the C8 team for adding image pull secrets to the cluster.
-5. A __MongoDB__ database must be set up, optimized, and accessible by the Kubernetes cluster.
+5. A __MongoDB__ database must be set up, and accessible by the Kubernetes cluster.
 6. A __RabbitMQ__ cluster must be set up for managing message queues within the C8 application.
 7. An __OpenSearch__ cluster must be set up for robust search functionality and data analytics within the C8 app.